 If you’ve ever looked around your home and thought, “Where do I even start?”, you’re not alone.
 I’ve been there — coffee in one hand, laundry pile staring me down, and a mental to-do list a mile long.
 The good news?
 You don’t need a whole weekend or an epic cleaning spree to make progress.
 Sometimes, all you need is 15 minutes.

 Yes, seriously.
-Just a quarter of an hour can transform a space, clear your head, and give you that sweet sense of accomplishment we’re all chasing.
-So grab your phone timer (or that cute kitchen one you never use), and let’s dive into 15-minute decluttering tasks that really move the needle.
+Just fifteen minutes is all it takes to improve a space, clear your mind, and get that wonderful feeling of accomplishment.
+So grab your phone timer (or the cute kitchen one that you’ve not used yet) and let’s get into some small and short 15-minute decluttering tasks that really move the needle.

 1. Clear the Coffee Table

 That stack of magazines from last year?
 Old receipts?
 Half-burned candle?
 They’ve gotta go.
-Wipe the surface down afterward — the shine will make the whole room look cleaner.
+Wipe the surfaces down afterwards, as the rag will make the whole room shine.

 2. Tidy Throw Blankets & Pillows